 - Entry places should not be transferred between participants, please contact us should you need to withdraw from this event.
-Please contact the community fundraising team who will be happy to assist you 020 7940 1769
+Please contact the community fundraising team who will be happy to assist you on 020 7940 1769

-- Due to the terrain of the Edinburgh and Belfast walks, these walks are inaccessible to wheelchair users, please contact the fundraising team to discuss your requirements.
+- Due to the terrain of the Edinburgh and Belfast walks, these walks are inaccessible to wheelchair users or mobility scooters, please contact the fundraising team to discuss your requirements.

-- The London and Cardiff Walk Together routes are suitable for wheelchair users, but please contact the fundraising team who will be happy to assist you and confirm on 020 7940 1769
+- The London and Cardiff Walk Together routes are suitable for wheelchair users and mobility scooters, but please contact the fundraising team who will be happy to assist you and confirm on 020 7940 1769